hikeventures/hikeventures.github.io/_posts/reviews/2013-04-06-gear-review-the-north-face-base-camp-duffle.markdown

 <!--more-->

 ##  Features
 The North Face Base Camp Duffle is quite durable and waterproof, comes with YKK Zippers, alpine-cut shoulder straps, twin haul handles on ends, compression straps, internal mesh pockets, ID pocket and locking zips.
 The fabric of the The North Face Base Camp Duffle is Phthalate-free TPE fabric laminate, 840D Jr. ballistics nylon.
-The bag has a weight of 1820 grams and its dimensions are 71x41x41cm or 90 litres of gear.
+The bag has a weight of 1820 grams and its dimensions are 71x41x41cm or 90 liters of gear.

 <img src="http://farm9.staticflickr.com/8537/8620275512_cee4e54a9f_c.jpg" width="1150" alt="North Face BASE CAMP DUFFEL L">